Blog

 Advanced LIS software portals for providers and patients, such as LigoLab Web Connect and TestDirectly, support QR-coded workflows that streamline processes by automating manual tasks and eliminating paper-based records.
 This digital infrastructure significantly reduces errors and enhances efficiency, enabling today’s laboratories to:

-- Require less labor to track and report on specimens, which decreases costs and turnaround times, and increases throughput.
+- Reduce the labor required to track and report on specimens, decreasing costs, turnaround times, and increasing throughput.

 - Produce fewer errors, which are, at best, time-consuming to resolve and fix, and at worst, impact the lab’s reputation.